foxfixfax/PyCCE/docs/source/parameters.rst

 Hamiltonian Parameters Input
 ==================================

-The total Hamiltonian of the system is set as:
+The default total Hamiltonian of the system is set as:

 .. math::
     \hat H = \hat H_S + \hat H_{SB} + \hat H_{B}